top of page

 • Instagram

-PICNIC - Anatomical, Physiological and Inflammatory Characterization of the
+PICNIC - Anatomical, Physiological and Inflammatory Characterisation of the

 Non-Culprit Vessels in Patients Undergoing Primary PCI for ST-Elevation Myocardial Infarction in the Presence of Multivessel Disease